-AUDIO MUSIC PRODUCTION I :: Audio/MusicProd | 1054 Grades 9-12 Year UC Approval Pending
+AUDIO MUSIC PRODUCTION I :: Audio/MusicProd | 1054B

+Grades 9-12 Year UC Approval Pending

-The Audio Music Production course focuses on the aesthetic qualities of sound production and analyzes the impact of digital audio technology as an inherent form of communication in today's society, including production, recording, composing and editing.
+The Audio Music Production Blended Learning course focuses on the aesthetic qualities of sound production and analyzes the impact of digital audio technology as an inherent form of communication in today's society, including production, recording, composing and editing.
 Students will convey creative expression and develop ideas individually and within groups, write compositions, proposals, and budgets.
 Projects will consist of historical and or cultural nature, and completed projects will be an audio product based on compositions.
 Students will also write and produce podcasts and songs in a variety of formats.
 Students will study the impact audio and sound production on our society from a social, economic, and political viewpoint.
 Students will learn the history of sound production and the technological advances in the art form.
-The class will gain knowledge and utilization of microphones, both digital, and analog and computerbased audio editing and recording equipment, and software programs such as Logic Pro, Pro Tools, Ableton Live, and Adobe Audition.
+The class will gain knowledge and utilization of microphones, both digital, and analog and computer-based audio editing and recording equipment, and software programs such as Logic Pro, Pro Tools, Ableton Live, and Adobe Audition.
 Study and training in the Audio Music Production course will prepare students for careers in music engineering and production, post-production for film and television, and live sound-mixing for theater and concerts.
+Students will develop an extensive Digital Audio Portfolio - A collection of sound designs, podcasts, and produced music.